 Information of Gypsum Boards

-The Gypsum boards are one of the popular building materials which mainly consist of the non-combustible core which is made from gypsum.
+The Gypsum boards, often referred to as gibson board or jipson board, are one of the popular building materials which mainly consist of the non-combustible core which is made from gypsum.
 The Gypsum boards are a widely used building material in the interior designing of the structure.

 The Gypsum has various properties due to which there are various gypsum products are used in the construction industry.
 The Gypsum has various applications in construction such as plastering work, it is also used in the manufacturing of cement to control setting time.